What to wear in Japan

 • Check out our complete Japan Packing List for Winter.

-What to wear in Spring (March, April, May)
+What to wear in Japan in Spring (March, April, May)

 Temperature & Humidity in popular Japanese Cities during Spring